A-Vite® 50000 I.U. Capsule

 This medicinal product contains lactose.
 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.

-This medicinal product contains sorbitol.
-If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.
+This medicinal product contains 16.7 mg of sorbitol in each capsule.
+If you have been told by your doctor that you have an intolerance to some sugars, or if you have been diagnosed with hereditary intolerance to fructose, a rare genetic disease where a person cannot digest fructose, contact your doctor before taking this medicinal product.

-Always take A-Vite as your doctor has told you.
-Always check with your doctor or pharmacist if you are not sure.
+Always take this medicine exactly as your doctor or pharmacist has told you.
+Check with your doctor or pharmacist if you are not sure. are not sure.

 Adults: